 Thinking about visiting one of Greece’s gorgeous islands?
 (Santorini is a stunner.)
-You’ll probably be taking the ferry, in which case there are a few things you should know…
+You’ll probably be taking the ferry, since finding good deals on flights is tough, in which case there are a few things you should know…

 Greek ferries are frequently late

 Do not be surprised if your ferry doesn’t show up until an hour after it’s supposed to depart.
 And obviously this only compounds as the day wears on – a late ferry in the morning has a domino effect.

 I would recommend leaving plenty of leeway if you have, say, a flight to catch soon after.
 There’s nothing like the eruption of a boatload of people sprinting from the port to the train station in a desperate bid to make the last subway back to Athens for the night.